stereobooster/astro-digital-garden/packages/website/src/content/docs/recipes/rehype-plugins-for-code.md

 ---
-title: Rehype plugins for code
+title: Rehype Plugins for Code
 tags: [markdown]
-description: How to use rehype code plugins with Astro or Starlight
+description: How to use Rehype code plugins with Astro or Starlight
 ---

-If you want to use rehype plugin with Astro for processing code blocks (**aka** code fences), like this in Markodwn:
+If you want to use a Rehype plugin with Astro to process code blocks (**aka** code fences), like those in Markdown:

 ````md
 ```